-Most of us have an ingrained, unconscious drive to keep up with the Joneses (or, as we're more likely to think of it, the status quo).
+Most of us have an ingrained, unconscious drive to keep up with the Joneses.
 But instead of creating fulfilling lives, we're actually making ourselves anxious and unhappy.
+Here are nine good reasons to stop doing it.

 The American Dream has evolved past the humble "white picket fence."
 Way past.
 We all strive for the "nice" home (as defined by HGTV and Pinterest) as opposed to the cozy one, keep a perpetual car payment instead of driving an older model, and chauffeur kids to an endless array of pricey activities rather than sending them outside.
 Call it creeping consumerism, entitlement, or plain old peer pressure.
-The point is, we see our hectic and expensive lifestyles as normal-and it's time we realized that keeping up with the proverbial Joneses is actually extravagant and irresponsible.
+The point is, we see our hectic and expensive lifestyles as normal and it's time we realized that keeping up with the proverbial Joneses is actually extravagant and irresponsible.

 The Joneses you're trying to keep up with aren't the doctors and lawyers two streets over.
-They're the middle managers, teachers, and laundromat owners next door, and-guess what?-they're as anxious and unhappy as you are.
+They're the middle managers, teachers, and laundromat owners next door, and-guess what? they're as anxious and unhappy as you are.
 That's why I want to reframe our perspective on what's "normal" and adopt a simpler lifestyle with less debt and stress.